 People have to walk to this campsite from the parking lot, but if unable to do so, please contact the park to arrange for a ranger to open the gate.
 Due to the remoteness of this area, coupled with the thick grasslands and trees, this campsite restricts campfires.
 Only a handful of sites are available, and there are plans to make one of the campsites accessible with an adapted picnic table and barrier-free pathways.
-There is a modified, vaulted unisex toilet is on-site.
+There is a modified, vaulted unisex toilet on-site.

 - Picnic Tables: Off the parking lot with views of Muir Beach are a few picnic tables.
 A short, bordered ramp leads down to the tables.
-One of the picnic tables has a slight extended end to accommodate multiple wheelchairs.
+One of the picnic tables has a slightly extended end to accommodate multiple wheelchairs.

 - Trail (0.2-0.5 miles, one-way): At the trailhead, near the bathrooms and parking, is a 3-dimensional tactile model of the Muir Beach area.
 This model was designed so that most wheelchairs would be able to roll-up under it, for viewing.
-The trailhead then crosses over a bridge for view of the wetland meadow.
+The trailhead then crosses over a bridge for a view of the wetland meadow.
 On the bridge are a couple of informational display boards about the natural wildlife in the area, one of which is a tactile display.
 At the end of the bridge the trail splits.
-To the right, the trail quickly ended at the beach and to the left the trail continues deeper into the wetlands meadow.
+To the right, the trail quickly ended at the beach, and to the left, the trail continues deeper into the wetlands meadow.
 This section of the trail is about 6 feet wide.
 Not long after the split, the trail intersects with a water bar that’s a few feet wide made up of stone.
-The uneven, slick surface is impassable for most wheelchairs.
+The uneve6363n, slick surface is impassable for most wheelchairs.
 This trail then connects to the Green Gulch Trail.

 - Beach Wheelchair and Beach Access: One beach wheelchair is locked up and stored at Muir Beach near the restrooms.
 To obtain this chair, calling 415-561-4700 in advance is recommended because cell phone reception is either not reliable or nonexistent.
 You can also go to the Visitor Center in Fort Cronkhite.
 This beach wheelchair is the same design type as the ones at Rodeo Beach.
 At the beach, visitors will find a firm, 4-foot-wide beach mat to get across the sand for about 20-50 feet; the initial trailhead to the beach mat is about 5 degrees in grade.